ONSdigital/census-rm-action-processor/README.md

 # Overview
 This service processes all the case & uac-qid messages which are emitted from Case Processor, to maintain a replica of the data, for performance reasons during action rule processing, which will affect many millions of cases.

 This service handles ad hoc fulfilment requests.
 These are real time requests for actions on a census case e.g. mailing out a questionnaire which was requested over the phone.
-These requests are queued in a `fulfilment_to_send` table.
+These requests are queued in a `fulfilment_to_process` table.

 The Action Processor is implemented with Java 11 & Spring Integration, it is event driven listening to rabbitmq and persisting data to a Postgres SQL DB.